 The Magisterium - The Bishops of the Church in Australia meeting in Synod as a collective group.
-Lambeth conference in England significant gathering of Anglican Bishops and Laity. is the highest teaching authority in the Catholic Church.
-Vatican II represents a meeting of the Magisterium.
+Lambeth conference in England significant gathering of Anglican Bishops and Laity. is the highest teaching authority in the Anglican Church.
+It represents a form of Magisterium.

 Natural Law, Scripture, Tradition (to an extent), Faith and Reason become the cornerstone of its Moral, Social, Ethical Teaching.
 Anglican Church, synod Documents, pastoral letters, etc., are some of the ways in which teaching is conveyed.